 Finding Dual Diagnosis Treatment in South Florida

-Proximity to family can be an asset for continuing care, but clinical capability must always come first.
-If you are in Miami, Palm Beach, or Tampa and your loved one is in a cycle of failed hospitalizations, moving them to a specialized residential environment in Tamarac can provide the “circuit breaker” needed to stop the free fall.
+Based in the Fort Lauderdale area, Destination Hope serves families across Broward County and the wider Florida region.
+Proximity to family can help with continuing care, but clinical capability comes first.
+If you’re in Miami, Palm Beach, or Tampa and your loved one is stuck in a loop of failed hospitalizations, moving them to a specialized residential environment in Tamarac can be the circuit breaker that stops the free fall.

 Frequently Asked Questions